FreBio/komics/README.md

 Available commands:
-all:         	 Performs bam2fq, trimfq, assemble, circularize, qualcheck
+all:         	 Performs bam2fq, trimfq, assemble, circularize, polish, qualcheck
 bam2fq:      	 Writes paired-end reads from a BAM file to FASTQ files
 trimfq:      	 Cleans and filters reads for high quality
 assemble:    	 Assembles minicircles using high quality reads from trimfq